mrWh1te/Botmation/README.md

 $ npm run build
 ```

-To run the built code, run this command:
+To run the built playground bot's code, run this command:
 ```
-$ npm run bot
+$ npm run playground
 ```

-This will run the example bot found here: `./src/example_bot.ts`
+This will run the example bot found here: `./src/playground_bot.ts`

 If you want to change the credentials of the Instagram bot for the example_bot code, mentioned above, simply run this command:
 ```